mspnp/aks-baseline/10-validation.md

 1. Browse to the site (e.g. <https://bicycle.contoso.com>).

    > :bulb: A TLS warning will be present due to using a self-signed certificate.
+You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

 ## Validate reader access to the a0008 namespace. _Optional._